 Commodus was known as a "Gladiator Emperor", routinely making appearances in the arena to take down wild animals, among other challenges.
 He charged Rome an exorbitant amount of money for each of his appearances, which eventually devalued Roman coins; the start of his influence on the fall of Rome.
 In his egotistic bravado he would often take cripples into the arena, or people with missing limbs, and tie them together and club them to death.
 Initially revered for his hunting and combat prowess, his sickening arrogance turned the populace against him.

-Maximus's companion is his pet wolf, played in the film by a German Shepherd.
+Maximus's companion is his pet wolf, played in the film by a female Tervuren Belgian Shepherd named Kyte.
 The production was unable to use real wolves because England's strict anti-rabies laws prevented them from importing any of the animals.
-The same dog also played Wellard in the BBC soap EastEnders (1985).
+Kyte also appeared in the British soap opera EastEnders for seven years as a male Tervuren named Wellard.

 The blur effect that appears halfway through the war scene between Maximus' army and the Germanic tribes was not originally intended.
 The scene was shot in the early evening, but continued too long and the light was drastically diminished.
 In order to keep the continuity of the scene's lighting and avoid shooting another day on the location, the DP chose instead to shoot the scenes with a very low frame rate.
 To compensate for the loss of frames, the frames that were shot were duplicated several times in post, and edited into the film in a way that made the switch look natural.